edonyzpc/personalcook/octave.md

 ### Octave Language Learning

-Personally, it is more like MATLAB SCIPT.
+Personally, it is more like MATLAB SCRIPT.
 Andrew Ng thinks that using Python for ML is clunkier for its dependency os each ML library.<br>

 * The basic operation about mathmetic operation is similar with MATLAB.
 To get that syntax details, I can refer to the `help` command.
 * `load` command help to load the data from a file.